Erythema Nodosum

 Description

-- A delayed-type hypersensitivity reaction to various antigens, or an autoimmune reaction presenting as a panniculitis (1) that affects subcutaneous fat
+- A delayed-type IV hypersensitivity reaction to various antigens, or an autoimmune reaction presenting as a panniculitis (1) that affects subcutaneous fat

 - Occurs most commonly on the shins; less commonly on the thighs, forearms, trunk, head, or neck